aws-samples/config-resource-compliance-dashboard/pre-processing/local-test-pre-processing/README.md

 ## Step 6: Upload output files to S3 and verify with Athena

 Upload the output files to the S3 bucket where your CRCD dashboard reads AWS Config data.
 Preferably use a test environment where you have the CRCD dashboard deployed.
-If you do not have a test environment for the dashboard, use a made up account ID in `<YOUR-CONFIG-BUCKET>`, for example `111222333444`, in the command below.
+If you do not have a test environment for the dashboard, use a made-up account ID in `<YOUR-CONFIG-BUCKET>`, for example `111222333444`, in the command below.
 The files will be indexed under that account ID and you can easily remove the entire folder afterwards.

 S3 creates intermediate folders automatically — you don't need to create the prefix path beforehand.